Mikeriess/SynBPS/src/contributing.md

 - If your contribution requires documentation changes, please update the documentation accordingly.
 - Be respectful and considerate towards others in your interactions on the project.

+## Development setup and local verification
+Before opening a pull request, verify the change locally.
+The same checks run automatically on every pull request in GitHub Actions (see `.github/workflows/ci.yml`).

+Create a virtual environment and install the package in editable mode together with the test tools:

+    python -m venv .venv
+    source .venv/bin/activate      # Windows: .venv\Scripts\activate
+    pip install -e . pytest

+Run the test suite:

+    pytest -v tests/

+To run the tests against every supported Python version installed on your machine, and to build and validate the distribution files, use tox:

+    pip install tox
+    tox

+Individual environments can be selected, for example `tox -e py311` or `tox -e build`.

 ## Releasing a new version to PyPI
 Merging to `main` does **not** publish anything.
 A release is triggered manually: